api-on-calling/generator-api-on-calling/README.md

 generator-api-on-calling
 ---

+API is crucial to the business when developing softwares.

+Many companies happen to feel it is not easy to manage various kinds of api when the number of the apis grow up.

+So, it comes to a question: is there an easy and efficient request client, which can be auto generated according to some special kind of openapi schema data ?

+## generator-api-on-calling

-Generate frontend api request client according to an openapi shema url.
+It generate frontend api request client according to an openapi shema url.

-The generated request api service always got a calling method, and its receive the options object argument.
+The generated request api service always got a calling method, and receive the options object argument.

 e.g. GET /pets/{petId}: